AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/upload-data-offline-conversions.md

 <!-- Tweak metadata title/description and heading -->

 You can upload your first-party, offline conversion data to map to your existing [!DNL Google Ads] enhanced conversions for leads.
-Use enhanced conversions for leads in environments in which click IDs are unavailable, such as to track telephone or email sales that result from website leads.

 All uploaded data is synced in real-time to [!DNL Google Ads].

 ## Upload data for [!DNL Google Ads] enhanced conversions for leads